felixbgd/PLmocap/README.md

 - plot_3frames : 3-frame visualization of mocap data in 2D, to describe motion

 Classif :
-- class_logReg : Multinomial regression with leave-one-observation-out validation
+- class_logReg : Multinomial logistic regression with leave-one-observation-out validation

 Stats.py coming soon, with a set of functions to compute differential features of motion (velocities, accelerations...) and apply stats on it...